 What is Opuntia nemoralis?

-Opuntia nemoralis is a southern Midwest prickly pear that has been observed in saline prairies, sandhills, and shale outcrops in Arkansas, Louisiana, and Texas.
+Opuntia nemoralis is a southern Midwest prickly pear that occurs in saline prairies, sandhills, and shale outcrops in Arkansas, Louisiana, and Texas.

 Flowers are yellow with relatively few tepals.
-The fruit is small, about 17 mm thick and 32 mm long.
+The fruit is about 17 mm thick and 32 mm long, pyriform or obovoid and truncate, light red.
 Fruit pulp is slightly reddened.